Donna Summer: 1986–1989: All Systems Go, Another Place and Time and addressing homophobic rumors

-In 1986, Harold Faltermeyer wrote the title song for a German ski movie called Fire and Ice, and thought Summer would be ideal to sing the song.
-He decided to reach out to Summer and, although she was not interested in singing the song, she was very much interested in working with Faltermeyer again.
+In 1986, Harold Faltermeyer wrote the title song for the German ski film Fire and Ice, and thought Summer would be ideal to sing the song.
+He contacted Summer, who declined to perform the song but expressed interest in collaborating with Faltermeyer again.
 After a meeting with Geffen, the impresario was on board with the project.
 Summer's main objective for the album was that it have stronger R&B influences; Faltermeyer who had just finished doing the soundtracks to Top Gun and Fletch, was after a tough FM-oriented sound.
 On completion, Geffen liked what he heard, but his executives did not think there were enough songs that could be deemed singles.
 They wanted Faltermeyer to produce "Dinner with Gershwin", but he was already busy with another project, so another producer was found.
 They also substituted a previous recording called "Bad Reputation", songs like "Fascination", fell by the wayside.
 Geffen had shared the vision of moving Summer into the R&B market as a veteran artist, but these expectations were not met.
 Faltermeyer, in a 2012 interview with Daeida Magazine, said, "She was an older artist by then and the label's priority may have been on the youth market.
 The decision was made afterward by executives who were looking for a radio hit for 1987 and not something that would perhaps last beyond then."
 Label president Ed Rosenblatt would later admit: "The company never intended to focus on established superstars".
 The album All Systems Go became Summer's lowest charting studio album on the Billboard 200 to date, reaching number 122.
 The single "Dinner with Gershwin" stalled at 48 in the US, though it became a hit in the UK, reaching number 13; the title track reached 54 in the same country.